 Internal joinery and kitchen fittings

 Repair category 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+The kitchen fittings are generally in adequate condition for their age and type.